-In another study, fruits and vegetables were given to 35 people and at the end of six weeks the researchers concluded that carotenoids brought about a noticeable improvement in the tone of the skin.
+In another study4, fruits and vegetables were given to 35 people and at the end of six weeks the researchers concluded that carotenoids brought about a noticeable improvement in the tone of the skin.
 And for this improvement the fruits and vegetables had to be in the ratio of 3:3.

 UV Protection – To gauge the harmful effect of sun rays on skin the Minimum Erythemal Dose or MED is taken into account.
-MED measures the thresh hold till which point the skin can withstand the sunlight before becoming irritated and inflamed.
+MED measures the threshold till which point the skin can withstand the sunlight before becoming irritated and inflamed.
 The above study on lutein and zeaxanthin found significant increase in MED.
 The study concluded that carotenoids significantly provided UV rays protection and this was directly proportionate to its levels in the skin.
 This proved there would be less irritation to pimples in sunlight.

-Retarding the Aging Process – A South Korean research found that the length of telomere was extended by 2% by doubling the consumption of carotenoids.
+Retarding the Aging Process – A South Korean research found6 that the length of telomere was extended by 2% by doubling the consumption of carotenoids.
 The length of telomere is the most significant factor when the aging of skin is considered.
 The research concentrated on alpha-carotene, beta-carotene and beta-cryptoxanthin all of which are richly found in carrots.